hmcts/prl-e2e-tests/README.md

 - `@accessibility`: For tests utilising axe-core to check accessibility.
 - `@errorMessage`: For tests that trigger and verify error messages.

 #### Tagging Rules

 1. **General Tagging:**
    - Tag all tests with `@regression`, unless the test is specifically for accessibility.
 2. **Nightly Pipeline Tests:**

-    - Identify tests for `@nightly` that do not repeat the same journey as an accessibility test to avoid redundancy.
+   - Identify tests for `@nightly`.

 3. **Accessibility Tests:**

-    - Accessibility tests often replicate another journey but with accessibility checks enabled.
-Ensure they are appropriately tagged with `@accessibility` and excluded from `@nightly` to prevent duplication.
+   - Add accessibility tag `@accessibility` for tests that are run in nightly.

 4. **Smoke Tests:**

    - For critical path tests that ensure key functionality is operational, tag them with `@smoke` for inclusion in the master pipeline.

 5. **Error Message Validation:**
    - Tests designed to validate error messages should be tagged with `@errorMessage`.
 These typically would not be run as part of the nightly pipeline

 ### Notes

 - Each test can have multiple tags if it fits into more than one category.
 - Regularly review test tagging to maintain a well-organised and efficient test suite.